A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Introduction and Motivation

-The rest of the article is divided into two main parts: First, in \cref{sec:system,sec:averaging,sec:diagrams-pert,sec:discussion}, we formally introduce the diagrammatic formulation.
-In \cref{sec:examples} we apply the diagrammatic method to analyze particular systems in cQED.
+The rest of the article is divided into two main parts: First, in \cref{sec:system,sec:averaging,sec:diagrams-pert}, we formally introduce the diagrammatic formulation.
+In \cref{sec:discussion,sec:examples} we discuss the implications of this new method and apply it to analyze particular systems in cQED.
+Each of these sections and the subsections within are written in a modular manner so that the readers can selectively engage with the topics.
 Specifically, in \cref{sec:system} we discuss the Hamiltonian of a generic driven nonlinear oscillator and the required frame transformations to prepare it for the perturbative analysis.
 In \cref{sec:averaging}, we derive our diagrammatic expansion from a novel quantum averaging perturbation method named as quantum harmonic balance (QHB).
 This method is developed in phase space that puts classical and quantum dynamics on equal footing while highlighting their difference arising from order-$\hbar$ corrections to the classical Poisson bracket.
 By carrying out QHB iteratively to lowest orders, we derive the rules for operating and evaluating diagrams from those of an algebra.
 In \cref{sec:diagrams-pert}, we present the diagrammatic method in an axiomatic and non-iterative form, which provides a succinct and compact recipe.
 In \cref{sec:discussion}, we discuss the general form of the effective Hamiltonian, the extension of the diagrams to multi-mode and multi-tone nonlinear oscillators, its extension to open quantum systems described by the effective Lindbladian, the necessary conditions and limits of choosing a specific rotating frame to construct the diagrams, and the relation between our diagrammatic method and other Floquet methods.
 In \cref{sec:3lcat} we use diagrams to compute the effective Hamiltonian governing the three-legged Schr\"odinger cat as an illustrative example.
 In \cref{sec:renormalization}, we compute the energy renormalization of a multi-mode superconducting circuit, which consists of a cavity coupled to a transmon, and show good agreement with experimental data.
 In \cref{sec:mpnr}, we provide a systematic characterization of multiphoton resonance in Josephson circuits, which limits most of the readout and pumping schemes in cQED.
 These processes lacked an analytical description until our work.
 We validate these description with the exact Floquet numerical diagonalization and comment on the relationship between the descriptions in terms of an effective static Hamiltonian and the quasienergies provided by Floquet diagonalization.
 In \cref{sec:IST}, we propose a circuit, the inductively-shunted transmon (IST), to mitigate the multiphoton resonance.
 In \cref{sec:USH}, we characterize the general ultra-subharmonic bifurcation process that occurs in a driven nonlinear oscillator, which has important implications in the design of bifurcation-based amplifiers, Schr\"odinger-cat logical qubits, and readout schemes.
 In \cref{sec:conclusion} we conclude our work and discuss future directions.